 The Somerset Distillery and Burrow Hill Cider, Martock, Somerset

-Set up by the father of British designer, Alice Temperley, the Somerset Cider Brandy Company has, over the last 20 years, led a revival of interest in cider brandy in the region.
+Set up by Julian Temperley, (fashionistas, he’s the father of British designer, Alice Temperley), the Somerset Cider Brandy Company has, over the last 30 years, led a revival of interest in cider brandy in the region.
 In 1989, HM Customs granted the company the first full cider distilling licence in recorded history.
 It’s the Somerset soil and climate, along with its vintage apple varieties and oak barrels, that all give Somerset Cider Brandy its unique characteristics and flavour.

 See Cider-Making History